maxsokolovsky/updrop/README.md

 When you decrypt using the key, the string is retrieved, the store becomes empty, and the string cannot be retrieved again.

-You use a key every time you want to share something accross computers.
+You use a key every time you want to share something across computers.
 It must be of length 16, 24, or 32 bytes.
 You use the same key to decrypt.

 You can host this anywhere - in the open or on your local network.

 ## Example

 ```
 $ updrop